An arraignment hearing is generally the first court appearance in a Colorado criminal case. At the hearing, three key things happen:

 In felony cases, you must always be present at the arraignment.
 In misdemeanor cases, your defense attorney generally may appear without you present if the court permits.

-This chart shows where an arraignment fits in within the life cycle of a criminal case:
+This chart shows where the arraignment process fits within the life cycle of a criminal case:

 In this article, our Colorado criminal defense lawyers will explain: